ansible/workshops/exercises/ansible_network/5-explore-tower/README.md

 # Takeaways

 - Ansible Tower needs an inventory to execute Ansible Playbooks again.
 This inventory is identical to what users would use with the command line only Ansible project.
-This inventory can be imported via a Github project or synced from an existing database.
+- Although this workshop already setup the inventory, importing an existing Ansible Automation inventory is easy.
+Check out [this blog post](https://www.ansible.com/blog/three-quick-ways-to-move-your-ansible-inventory-into-red-hat-ansible-tower) for more ways to easily get an existing inventory into Ansible Tower.
 - Ansible Tower can sync to existing SCM (source control management) including Github.
 - Ansible Tower can store and encrypt credentials including SSH private keys and plain-text passwords.
-Although not covered here, Ansible Tower can also sync to existing credential storage systems such as CyberArk and Vault by HashiCorp
+Ansible Tower can also sync to existing credential storage systems such as CyberArk and Vault by HashiCorp

 # End of Exercise